How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 The day before surgery is for rest.
 Plan everything essential:

-• Documents, medications, health insurance card ready.
+• your documents, medication, and insurance card ready.

 • Leave valuables at home.